QuestCode/thema-2.1-slm/ICC/Operating Principles and Norms.md

 The attendance during meetings is required.
 In case of absence there must be a valid reason given to the group, since someone can always be ill or have private issues.
 The responsibility to keep up-to-date, as well in our group as in lectures, is for the individual.
 If a project member is repeatedly absent, the other members will vote to determine consequences.

 ### Presence during lectures
 Although the attendance in a lecture is not mandatory, the knowledge during a lecture is necessary for our learning task.
-Our group agreed on following this lectures so we can use the knowledge for our learning tasks.
+Our group agreed on following these lectures so we can use the knowledge for our learning tasks.
 If someone is absence during a lecture, he should get the knowledge out of a book or from a group-member.

 Members may refuse to inform other members about the missed lectures or meetings.
 This prevents irritations among the members and attempts to motivate the less motivated.

 ### Presence during group meetings and deadlines
-In case of meetings, consulting or other appointments a date, time and location will be discussed and agreed upon.
+In case of meetings, consults or other appointments: a date, time and location will be discussed and agreed upon.
 Attendees are expected to be on time.

 In a case where a group member is not able to attend the meeting, the project leader (or when not available: another member) must be informed via WhatsApp, e-mail, or preferably a phone call.
 This must be done at least one day in advance (an exception is made for circumstances beyond one's control).
 The project leader will communicate the member's access to the rest of the group.